 Hurricane track data was obtained from publicly available USGS records.
-Atlantic hurricane coverage is from 1851 to 2016, covering a total of 1,360 storms.
-Pacific hurricane coverage is from 1949 to 2016, covering a total of 384 storms.
+Atlantic hurricane coverage is from 1851 to 2021, and Pacific hurricane coverage is from 1949 to 2021, altogether covering a total of 9,685 storms.
 Storm locations are tracked every six hours while the storm maintains the minimum wind speed required to be classified as a tropical storm.
 Along with location, the database includes information on wind speed and barometric pressure.